 | | Wait time to get PERM approval - 6-8 moths

 STEP 2 - I-140 | 8-12 months

-This step involves the employer (attorney) to file the I-140 petition with the USCIS to tell them about the PERM approval for the job and to put the foreign national employee in the line for the green card that is issued by the USCIS.
-While the priority date is issued by the DOL, the USCIS is who is responsible for issuing the green card.
+This step involves the employer to file the I-140 petition with the USCIS to notify them about the PERM approval for the job and to put the foreign national employee in the line for the Green Card to be issued by the USCIS.
+While the priority date is issued by the DOL, USCIS is the entity who is responsible for issuing the green card.

-This process can take anywhere from 8 - 12 months but premium processing (PP) can be used to get a decision within 15 calendar days.
+This process can take anywhere from 8 - 12 months but Premium Processing (PP) can be used to get a decision within 14 calendar days.
 Once the I-140 is approved, all foreign national employee (except Chinese and Indian nationals) become immediately eligible for filing the I-485.

 | | | Wait time to get I-140 approval - 8-12 moths (if not filed with PP)

 STEP 3 | Non Indian and Chinese Nationals - I-485 | 1 yr

 As mentioned above, the wait time for non Indian and Chinese nationals is 1 year to get the I-1485 approval and for USCIS to issue a Green Card.
 In the meantime, the foreign national employees can get an Employment Authorization Document (EAD) and an Advance Parole (AP), to keep working in the U.S. while their I-485 application is pending with USCIS.
 These intermediate documents provide temporary work authorization and ability to travel outside and come back into the U.S.

 Note - The employer or employee can pay for this step.
 There is no Premium Processing available.